WeiHao97/WeiHao97.github.io/_publications/2025-10-28-paper-title-number-7.md

 ---
-title: "Characterizing the Prevalence of LLM-Generated Malicious Emails"
+title: "Do Spammers Dream of Electric Sheep?
+Characterizing the Prevalence of LLM-Generated Malicious Emails"
 collection: manuscripts
 permalink: /manuscripts/2024-11-01-Email-LLM-Detection
 date: 2025-10-28